athena-framework/website/docs/why_athena.md

 Just as the name implies, this principle suggests that each type should have only a single primary purpose.
 Having types with specialized focuses has various benefits including:

 * Easier to test
-* Less copuling due to lower amount of dependencies it requires
+* Less coupling due to lower amount of dependencies it requires
 * Easier to read and search for

 A more concrete example of this could be say there is a class representing an article: